acn-sbuad/avanade-workshop/README.md

 Your task will be to create an Azure Function that is triggered each time a new rating is given on the site.

-For the purpose of this workshop, each instance of the site stores the ratings in a seperate collection in Cosmos DB.
+For the purpose of this workshop, each instance of the site stores the ratings in a separate collection in Cosmos DB.
 This way, you can test you function by adding a rating to the site, and it only triggering your function.

 Your individual resources will all be identified by using the GUID displayed in the top right corner of the website.